michael-carter-projects/Art-Translated/README.md

     !!!
 This script uses an outdated ML model and may not run on Windows !!!
     !!!
 FIX BOTH THINGS (consider re-ordering repo?)                     !!!

-    poc_main.py - the main file that runs the menu model_tests.py - script that tests every image in /test-images. called by main movements_results_w_image_v2.py - gets the movement data and displays the image analyzed (macOS) api_caller_t3.py - script that passes an image to the AutoML model (t3 for short, NOT CURRENT)
+    poc_main.py                     - the main file that runs the menu model_tests.py                  - script that tests every image in /test-images. called by main movements_results_w_image_v2.py - gets the movement data and displays the image analyzed (macOS) api_caller_t3.py                - script that passes image to AutoML model (t3 for short, NOT CURRENT)

 **2:** WikiArt Image Scraping